b.20 July 1836 d.22 February 1925

 KCB BA Cantab(1859) MB(1860) MA MD Hon DSc Oxon Manch Leeds Hon LLD Glasg McGill Toronto St And Durh Hon MD Dubl FRS FRCP(1883) Hon FRCPI JP DL

-Clifford Allbutt was born at Dewsbury, the only son of Rev Thomas Allbutt by his wife Marianne, daughter of Robert Wooler of Dewsbury.
-For his education, he went to St Peter’s School, York, and Caius College, Cambridge, where he graduated as BA in 1859 with first-class honours in the natural sciences tripos.
-He did his clinical training at St George’s Hospital, graduating as a MB in 1860, and in Paris.
+Clifford Allbutt was born at Dewsbury, the only son of Rev. Thomas Allbutt by his wife Marianne, daughter of Robert Wooler of Dewsbury.
+For his education, he went to St. Peter’s School, York, and Caius College, Cambridge, where he graduated as B.A. in 1859 with first-class honours in the natural sciences tripos.
+He did his clinical training at St. George’s Hospital, graduating as M.B. in 1860, and in Paris.
 He then settled as a consulting physician in Leeds, which remained his home for twenty-eight years.
 In 1864 he was appointed to the staffs of the Leeds General Infirmary, Dispensary and Fever Hospital, and lecturer on the practice of physic at the Yorkshire College, where two years later he began to lecture on anatomy as well.
 This period of his career was notable for his invention in 1866 of a short-stemmed clinical thermometer and for his original observations on the use of the ophthalmoscope, on syphilitic disease of the cerebral arteries and on the effects of strain on the heart.